clojusc/env-ini/README.md

 [![][logo]][logo-large]

-*Access config data from the ENV or INI files*
+*Clojure(script) functions for accessing config data from the ENV or INI files*

 #### Contents